 - The Club will provide a system of training which allows paddlers to develop and advance in a structured manner.

 - All courses must include group awareness skills and safety and rescue skills as an integral part of the course programme.

 - All Club members will be given the opportunity to attend courses, both internal and external, to develop group awareness and safety and rescue skills.

 The Provision of Specialist Training

-- It is recognised that PCC is primarily a white water, Sea & Surf club; however, it will ensure promotion and develop other areas of the sport where reflected in membership interests/feedback.
+- It is recognised that PCC is on a journey having been primarily a white water, Sea & Surf club; however, we are quickly becoming a club with wider scope especially in the area of SUP.
+Therefore the club will ensure promotion and develop other areas of the sport where reflected in membership interests/feedback.

 - Wherever possible, training should be carried out using internal resources but external coaches may be appointed from time to time to meet club requirements.

 - The Club will actively promote and encourage members to participate in external courses.

 - Course organisers must notify the committee, via the Secretary/Coaching Officer, prior to publicising the course.

 - Organisers must take steps to guarantee quality assurance for the course and assist the training co-ordinator to maximise the effective use of club resources.